A Bus Ride Round Attercliffe: April 19th 2020

 This half-day tour with commentary uses a heritage Sheffield Corporation double-deck bus to explore sites in Attercliffe, Carbrook and Darnall dating from the seventeenth-century to the twenty-first.

-The itinerary includes visits to locations that illustrate the dramatic changes that have taken place in the Valley – Carbrook Hall (c1620), the Zion Graveyard (opened 1805) and the English Institute of Sport (2003).
+The itinerary includes visits to locations that illustrate the dramatic changes that have taken place in the Valley – Carbrook Hall (c1620), the Zion Graveyard (opened 1805) and (subject to confirmation) the English Institute of Sport (2003).

 From the upper deck there’s a grandstand view, on and off the main roads, of industrial sites, schools, pubs, places of worship and sites associated with crimes, riots and the Blitz.